Frequently asked questions

 The Creatives in Schools programme is only for state and state-integrated schools and kura.

-How many schools and kura may be involved in a project?
+How many kura and schools may be involved in a project?

-For each project, a number of schools and kura, or a cluster of schools, may participate.
-One school will need to take the lead and become the point of contact for the Ministry of Education.
+For each project, a number of kura and schools, or a cluster of schools, may participate.
+One kura or school will need to take the lead and become the point of contact for the Ministry of Education.

 Can we claim reimbursement of lead teacher time spent in planning the project and submitting the joint application?